chrisvest/xxv/src/help_text.md

 Press `t` to switch between light and dark theme.
 The theme selection is remembered across restarts.

+Press `/` to open the search dialog.

+Press `r` to reload the data in the viewport.
+Press `R` to re-open the file, and then reload the data.

 Press the Esc key to close any dialog.

 Press `q` to quit the program.
 This works even when a dialog is open.
 Pressing Esc also quits if no dialog is open.

-Press `r` to reload the data in the viewport.
-Press `R` to re-open the file, and then reload the data.

 Press `?` or F1 to show this help text.